History of ESPN in Timeline

 In April 2018, ESPN+ was launched as an add-on subscription for $4.99 per month.

-May 14, 2019: ESPN Announces Deal with Caesars Entertainment
+May 14, 2019: ESPN Partners with Caesars Entertainment

-On June 1, 2019, WatchESPN was discontinued, with the service fully merged into the ESPN app.
+On June 1, 2019, WatchESPN was discontinued, with the service's full merger into the ESPN app.

-On August 22, 2019, the ACC Network, a subscription television network dedicated to the sporting events of the Atlantic Coast Conference, was launched as a joint venture between ESPN Inc. and the ACC.
+On August 22, 2019, the ACC Network, a subscription television network that focuses on the sporting events of the Atlantic Coast Conference, was launched as a joint venture of network operator ESPN Inc. and the ACC.

 2019: UFC Signs Contract with ESPN

-In 2019, Ultimate Fighting Championship signed a five-year contract with ESPN starting 2019 on ESPN and ESPN+ which estimate every quarter 2 event on UFC on ESPN and 6 events on UFC Fight Night on ESPN+.
+In 2019, the Ultimate Fighting Championship signed a five-year contract with ESPN, including events on ESPN and ESPN+.

-March 2021: ESPN and ABC Agree to Televise NHL Games
+March 2021: ESPN and ABC Secure NHL Broadcast Contract

-In March 2021, ESPN and ABC agreed on a seven-year contract to televise NHL games, including four Stanley Cup Finals, with some games airing on ESPN+ and Hulu.
+In March 2021, ESPN and ABC agreed to a seven-year contract to televise NHL games, with games also airing on ESPN+ and Hulu.

 December 31, 2021: ESPN Classic Discontinued